 What Are The Side Effects Of Sandalwood Essential Oil?

 A few possible side effects of the oil could be dermatitis and itching.
 In animal studies, the oil was also found to be irritating to the skin (17).

-No drug interactions have been reported with the use of this oil (16).
+There is no information on potential drug interactions with the use of this oil.

 Frequently Asked Questions